10 Frugal Habits That Can Save You Over $500 a Month

 Seal Drafts

-Caulk and weatherstrip leaky windows and doors.
+Caulk and weatherstrip leaky windows and doors to keep heated or cooled air where it belongs.

 Estimated Monthly Savings: $30 – $50